lsegal/cppgo/README.md

 This library does not yet support non-virtual functions.
 Only functions defined with the `virtual` keyword are callable.

-### Methods Must Be `__stdcall` on Windows
+### No `__thiscall` Support on Windows

-Due to the way this library performs function calls, the class must use the `stdcall` calling convention on Windows.
+By default, Windows compilers use `__thiscall` calling conventions for C++ methods.
+This calling convention is, unfortunately, incompatible with Go's syscall support, and is not supported.
+Note that `__cdecl` (the default C/C++ calling convention) _is_ supported on Windows, and you can happily annotate your functions with that call convention.

 ## Author & License